guyonmatteau/python-solidity/challenges/evm/README.md

 ## Opcode blocks

-Now the separate opcode blocks can be constructed (independently of their context) as referred to above.
-Note `stack[1]` is the top item of the stack.
-Each time it is commented with `stack: [x]` means the stack **after** applying the operation.
+Now the separate opcode blocks can be constructed (independently from their context) as referred to above.
+Note: `stack[1]` is the top item of the stack, and each time the comment contains `stack: [x]`, this means the stack **after** applying the operation.
 The separate blocks exclude jump destinations.
-They are added at the end to the loop condition and the return block. `[0/1]` indicates the result of an evaluation, i.e. `0` or `1`.
+They are added at the end to the loop-condition block and the return block. `[0/1]` indicates the result of an evaluation, i.e. `0` or `1`.

 ### 1. Load calldata to the top of stack
 ```